metamorph-inc/openmeta-mms/docs/source/reference_modeling/test_benches/ara/08-PCBMfg.rst

 design's board file to produce Gerber files and n Excellon drill files.
 The mapping of Eagle board layers to Gerber and Excellon files is specified via a standard Eagle CAM file.
-The path to the CAM file is specified in META as the value of a test bench parameter named **CAM file**.
+The path to the CAM file is specified in OpenMETA as the value of a test bench parameter named **CAM file**.
 The resulting Gerber and Excellon files will be named as specified by the CAM job file.